 9. Swinging Dumbbell Hammer Curls

-The swinging dumbbell hammer curl might seem like an odd choice for compound movement, but not every compound bicep exercise has to consist of pulling or motion.
+The swinging dumbbell hammer curl might seem odd for compound movement, but not every compound bicep exercise requires pulling or motion.
 The fact you start to “swing” the dumbbell means you will incorporate the shoulder joint for generating movement.

 The goal isn’t to train the shoulder joint.
 The goal is to overload the bicep by getting a “partial” swing of the dumbbell to help you lift more than normal weight.

-Because this movement requires a specific strategy of “partially” swinging the dumbbell, it’s a movement that would be best suited for an advanced lifter, not a beginner.
+Because this movement requires a specific strategy of “partially” swinging the dumbbell, it’s best suited for an advanced lifter, not a beginner.

 How To Do The Swinging Dumbbell Hammer Curl